|_||Astrophysical Institute Neunhof|

 The Conservation of Energy and Momentum in General Relativity Theory

 In General Relativity Theory, the gravitational potential of Newton's theory is replaced by the metric field of four-dimensional spacetime, and the gravitational force is replaced by the Christoffel symbols (which in essence are consisting of the metric field's derivatives with respect to the four spacetime coordinates).
-Accordingly the metric field can — like the gravitational potential in Newton's theory — store energy and momentum, and exchange it with other fields.
-In particular, the energy-stress-tensor of the metric field, and the “dynamic” energy-stress-tensors of the other fields, which are contained within spacetime, will be evaluated.
+Accordingly the metric field can — like the gravitational field in Newton's theory — store energy and momentum, and exchange it with other fields.
+In particular, the energy-stress-matrix (which is no tensor!) of the metric field, and the “dynamic” energy-stress-tensors of the other fields, which are contained within spacetime, will be evaluated.
+Concluding, an alleged incompatibility between GRT and the conservation of energy and momentum is discussed.

 → Download the complete article ( pdf, 364 KB )